-To use your own icons with your SAS/AF application
+To use your own icons with your SAS/AF application:

-- 1 Use the USERICON system option when you start the SAS System to specify the resource file that contains the icons that you want to include.
-You must use the OS/2 software development tool to compile the resource file.
-For more information about the USERICON system option, see "USERICON" on page 383. - 2 Use SAS/AF software to create a FRAME entry. - 3 On the FRAME entry, select Make from the pop-up menu.
-(Alternatively, you can create a region and then select Fill from the pop-up menu.) - 4 Select Icon from the selection list. - 5 From the Icon Attributes dialog box, select Current Icon. - 6 Select User-defined to display the icons in your resource file. - 7 From the Select an Icon dialog box, select the icon that you want to use.
+- 1 Use the USERICON system option when you start the SAS System to specify the resource file that contains the icons you want to include.
+You must use the Windows software development tool to compile the resource file.
+For more information about the USERICON option, see "USERICON" on page 473. - 2 Use SAS/AF software to create a FRAME entry. - 3 On the FRAME entry, select Make from the popup menu.
+(Alternatively, you can create a region and then select Fill from the popup menu.) - 4 Select Icon from the selection list. - 5 From the Icon Attributes display, select the Current Icon button. - 6 Select the User-defined radio button to display the icons in your resource file. - 7 From the Select an Icon display, choose the icon you want to use.
 If there are more icons than will fit in the window, use the scrollbars to see the rest of the icons.

-Incorporating E-Mail into Your SAS/AF Application
+Incorporating Electronic Mail into Your SAS/AF Application

-You can associate SCL code with buttons and fields in a FRAME entry to create your own interface to e-mail.
-The SAS System provides methods to interface with VIMcompatible e-mail programs.
+You can associate SCL code with buttons and fields in a FRAME entry to create your own interface to electronic mail.
+The SAS System provides methods to interface with VIM- and MAPI-compatible electronic mail programs.

-Using SCL code, you can specify who should receive mail (TO and CC), the subject of the mail, the body of the message, and any files that you want to attach to the message.
-"Sending E-Mail from within the SAS System" on page 129 describes the e-mail functions that the SAS System facilitates and contains examples of DATA step and SCL code.
+Using SCL code, you can specify who should receive mail (TO and CC), the subject of the mail, the body of the message, and any files you want to attach to the message.
+"Sending Electronic Mail from within the SAS System" on page 161 describes the e-mail functions that the SAS System facilitates and contains examples of DATA step and SCL code.

-The correct bibliographic citation for this manual is as follows: SAS Institute Inc., SAS^{\circledast} Companion for the OS/2[®] Environment, Version 8, Cary, NC: SAS Institute Inc., 1999.
-448 pp.
+The correct bibliographic citation for this manual is as follows: SAS Institute Inc., SAS Companion for the Microsoft Windows Environment, Version 8, Cary, NC: SAS Institute Inc., 1999. pp.555.

-SAS[°] Companion for the OS/2[°] Environment, Version 8
+SAS Companion for the Microsoft Windows Environment, Version 8

-Copyright @ 1999 by SAS Institute Inc., Cary, NC, USA.
+Copyright © 1999 by SAS Institute Inc., Cary, NC, USA.

-ISBN 1-58025-521-3
+ISBN 1-58025-524-8